annalena-k/annalena-k.github.io/index.markdown

 layout: home
 ---

 I am an incoming PhD student in Machine Learning at the [Max Planck Institute for Intelligent Systems in Tübingen](https://is.mpg.de) supervised by [Bernhard Schölkopf](https://is.mpg.de/~bs).
-I will be part of the [IMPRS-IS](https://imprs.is.mpg.de/scholars) graduate program and the interdisciplinary [ELLIS](https://ellis.eu/phd-postdoc) PhD program.
+I will be part of the [IMPRS-IS graduate program](https://imprs.is.mpg.de/scholars) and the [ELLIS PhD program](https://ellis.eu/phd-postdoc).

 My research interests lie at the fascinating intersection of ML and physics.
-During my PhD, I will be working on deep generative modelling and simulation-based inference for gravitational wave parameters.
+During my PhD, I will be working on deep generative modelling and simulation-based inference for gravitational wave signals.

 You can find me on [Github](https://github.com/annalena-k), [LinkedIn](https://de.linkedin.com/in/annalena-kofler-0baa39190), and [Twitter](https://twitter.com/AnnalenaKofler).